 - Team Captain – a student member of the Blue Team identified as the primary liaison between the Blue Team and the White Team.

 - Team Co-Captain – a student member of the Blue Team identified as the secondary or backup liaison between the Blue Team and the White Team, should the Team Captain be unavailable (i.e. not in the competition room).

 - Team representatives – a faculty or staff representative of the Blue Team’s host institution responsible for serving as a liaison between competition officials and the Blue Team’s institution.

 Midwest Teams Prepare for Qualifying State CCDC

 For the 2020 competition season, a record number of Midwest teams are anticipated.
 Over forty teams are expected to engage in a qualifying state CCDC event.
-Registration is now open until January 17, 2020.

 All second place teams in their respective state qualification CCDC will have opportunity to compete in the Wildcard CCDC.
 Top winners of each state CCDC and the Wildcard CCDC will be eligible to move on the the Erich J. Spenger Midwest Regional CCDC, March 13-14, 2020 at Moraine Valley Community College.